boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ###  End-to-End 5G Slice Orchestration Architecture {#sec-5g-sli-arch}

-This section introduces a global framework for the orchestration of an end-to-end 5G Slice with a zoom on TN parts.
+This section introduces a global framework for the orchestration of an end-to-end 5G slice with a zoom on TN parts.
 This framework helps to delimit the realization scope of RFC XXXX Network Slices and identify interactions that are required for the realization of such slices.

 > This framework is consistent with the management coordination example shown in Figure 4.7.1 of {{TS-28.530}}.

-In reference to {{figure-orch}}, an end-to-end 5G Network Slice Orchestrator (5G NSO) is responsible for orchestrating end-to-end 5G Slices.
+In reference to {{figure-orch}}, an end-to-end 5G Network Slice Orchestrator (5G NSO) is responsible for orchestrating end-to-end 5G slices.
 The details of the 5G NSO is out of the scope of this document.
-The realization of the end-to-end 5G Slice spans RAN, CN, and TN.
+The realization of the end-to-end 5G slice spans RAN, CN, and TN.
 As mentioned in {{sec-scope}}, the RAN and CN are under the responsibility of the 3GPP Management System, while the TN is not.
 The orchestration of the TN is split into two sub-domains in conformance with the reference design in {#sec-ref-design}:

-* Provider Network Orchestration domain: as defined in {{!I-D.ietf-teas-ietf-network-slices}}, the provider relies on an RFC XXXX Network Slice Controller (NSC) to manage and orchestrate RFC XXXX Network Slices in the provider network.
+Provider Network Orchestration domain:
+: As defined in {{!I-D.ietf-teas-ietf-network-slices}}, the provider relies on an RFC XXXX Network Slice Controller (NSC) to manage and orchestrate RFC XXXX Network Slices in the provider network.
 This framework permits to manage connectivity together with SLOs.

-* Customer Site Orchestration domain: the Orchestration of TN elements of the Customer Sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or VIM).
+Customer Site Orchestration domain:
+: The Orchestration of TN elements of the customer sitess relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or VIM).
 The realization of this segment does not involve the Transport Network Orchestration.

-A TN Slice relies upon resources that can involve both the provider and customer TN domains.
+A TN slice relies upon resources that can involve both the provider and customer TN domains.
 More details are provided in {{sec-tn-nsi}}.

 ~~~~
 {::include ./drawings/tn-orchestration.txt}